Mforcer/tax2/team/michael.md

 Michael also currently acts as the local agent for foreign companies listed on the ASX, ensuring that their compliance requirements are met.

 Michael holds a Bachelor degree in Commerce (BCom), is a Chartered Accountant with the Institute of Chartered Accountants in Australia (CA) and is a Chartered Tax Adviser with the Taxation Institute of Australia (TIA).
-He is currently studying towards a Graduate Diploma of Applied Corporate Governance with the Governance Institute of Australia.

 [<i class="fa fa-linkedin-square fa-3x"></i>](//au.linkedin.com/in/michaelschlederer/) [<i class="fa fa-twitter-square fa-3x"></i>](//twitter.com/MichaelSchled)